South Solihull u3a Repair Shed Group

 INTRODUCTION

-Future plans - a welding demonstration at the special request of Malcolm!
+A welding demonstration at the special request of Malcolm!

-Future plans - a welding demonstration at the special request of Malcolm!
+A welding demonstration at the special request of Malcolm!

 Click on any photo below for full-size images.